zinzloun/THM_WriteUP/PT_Path_notes/README.md

     ...
     -rw-rw-rw- 1 www-data www-data    32 May  3 05:20 getFlag.sh

-Check it out

-    ls -la /bin/bash
-    -rwxr-xr-x 1 root root 1037528 Jul 12  2019 /bin/bash

-After a minute we should find a root.txt file containing the flag
+After a minute we should find the root.txt file containing the flag.

 ## Daily Bugle
 ### Find Joomla versiom visit: